 The first and possibly biggest hurdle when it comes to applying soft paws for cats is having your cat become used to you handling their feet and claws.
 Like many of us humans, cats aren’t too keen on having their feet handled, especially as they don’t know what’s going on or what you’re trying to accomplish.
 Spend a few days before applying nail caps playing with your kitty’s feet, so they can get used to the sensation of having their paws played with.

 Once they’re comfortable, you can move on to trimming your cats’ nails.
 You won’t need to get the whole thing cut, but just enough so that the caps fit well.
 Then, fill your cap up to around 1/3 of its capacity with adhesive and gently squeeze the cap, so the nail glue spreads evenly across the inside of the cap.
 You may also like our article on cat nail clippers.

 The next bit will be the most difficult but most important.
 Press your cat’s paw at the based of their claw, so the full claw is extended out.
 Then slide on your cat claw cover, being careful not to get too close to their skin, at the base of the claw.
 This bit’s important.
-If you go too far down the claw, the cap will be uncomfortable for them, digging in to the skin and causing secondary issues such as infection.
+If you go too far down the claw, the cap will be uncomfortable for them, digging into the skin and causing secondary issues such as infection.
 If you’re unsure, it’s better for them to be a little bit too far out than too close.

 Keep an eye on your cat for a while after you’ve applied kitty’s nail covers.
 Play around with them for a bit or let them have some food, to make sure they’re not trying to lick at their paws or very uncomfortable.
 Some initial confusion is fine, but this is the time when the covers are most likely to come off and get mistakenly swallowed.
 After this, your cat should be good to go!